Finance Division General Phone: (503) 378-4633

 Treasury Management Services Fax: (503) 373-1500

-The Finance Division provides cash management and investment operational support services to all Oregon state agencies and hundreds of Oregon local government entities, including cities, counties, schools and special districts.
-The division also administers public funds collateralization requirements governed by ORS Chapter 295.
-The division manages over 18.5 million financial transactions annually - including cash deposits, electronic fund transfers and check issuances - with over $166.5 billion flowing in and out of the division each year.
+The Finance Division provides cash management services to all Oregon state agencies and hundreds of Oregon local government entities, including cities, counties, schools and special districts.
+The division also administers public funds collateralization requirements governed by ORS chapter 295.
+The division manages more than 14 million financial transactions annually - including cash deposits, electronic fund transfers and check issuances - with nearly $230 billion flowing in and out of the division each year.

 Cash Management / Banking